rBaun/Javascript.Projects/README.md

 * Text to Speech

 ## Theme Toggler
 In this project I will be exploring how to implement a dark and light mode, which is something I've stumbled upon in many sites.
 I thought it would be a good idea to try and implement it for myself.
+[This](https://blog.prototypr.io/how-to-design-a-dark-theme-for-your-android-app-3daeb264637) article describes the Material Guidelines released by Google, which the project is inspired by.

 I will be using LocalStorage in this project to save the choice of light or dark mode.
 This will result in a better user experience, since they will not have to toggle it every time they visit.